I retain the copyright to the content you are learning in class. That means…

 Wax based pencils have a softer lead and are slightly (and I mean slightly) more susceptible to breakage when dropped than oil based (ie Polychromos) pencils.
 Different people have a different experience with them – I don’t have nearly as much trouble as I hear others may with Prismacolor.
 Not sure what to make of that!

 This video covers other supplies – some of which you may have, some you may be interested in trying out.
 See the notes in the supply list, too, for info on what’s recommended vs optional.
 (And of course you can take the class and see the technique before deciding if you need a dedicated fine-mesh tea strainer.
-LOL) If you can’t see the video below, click HERE.
+LOL)

 This video was on YouTube – and has info on pencil cases, and making tags for your cases if you desire.
 All the supplies are included in the big supply list, as well as downloads.

 The three available Hex Charts (available HERE) are NOT required for class.
 They may certainly help, but you needn’t use them; there are free charts listed in the Downloadable Resources section below.